Colorado Springs reckons with past after gay club shooting

 The influx of evangelical groups decades ago was at least in part spurred by efforts from the city’s economic development arm to offer financial incentives to lure nonprofits.
 Newcomers began lobbying for policies like getting rid of school Halloween celebrations due to suspicions about the holiday’s pagan origins.

 Yemi Mobolade, an entrepreneur running for mayor as an independent, didn’t understand how strong Colorado Springs’ stigma as a “hate city” was until he moved here 12 years ago.
-But since he’s been here, he said, it has risen from recession-era struggles and become culturally and economically vibrant for all kinds of people.
+But since then, he said, it has risen from recession-era struggles and become culturally and economically vibrant for all kinds of people.

 There has been a concerted push to shed the city’s reputation as “Jesus Springs” and remake it yet again, highlighting its elite Olympic Training Center and branding itself as Olympic City USA.